Insider Tips to Skip the Line, Beat the Crowds

 Download the Free Museum App

-Before your visit, download the free Rijksmuseum app.
+Before your visit, download the free Rijksmuseum app (App Store or Google Play).
 If you prefer an audio guide, you can rent it for €5.
 But why would you when you can use the app for free?
 Complimentary wi-fi is fast inside the museum.
 Save your money!

 You can choose one of the 14 themed tours.
 If you want to focus on the Golden Age paintings, follow the Highlights route.
 It took me about 1.5 hours.